Hmc-1209/HeapImplementation/README.md

 # Heap Implementation

-Using clock to determine the sorting time.
+Using time to determine the sorting time.